 Modern Office Space Optimization to Improve the Employee Experience

 With the rise of the modern office, the iconic corporate environment — a sea of cubicles surrounded by private offices and oversized conference rooms — is dead or dying.
 These designs, popular since the 1990’s, have become inefficient, expensive to maintain and uninspiring to employees.

 These tools give employees the ability to:

-- Select favorites for quicker reservations.
+- Select favorite spaces for quicker reservations

 1Taylor, Kate.
 "Why Millennials Are Ending The 9 To 5."
 Forbes 23 August 2013.

-2"Workplace Strategy" JLL, 2015.
+3"Workplace Strategy" JLL, 2015.